dedis/kyber/docs/scalar.md

 | Output     | `Scalar`                         |

 SetBytes sets the value of the scalar from a byte-slice, reducing if necessary to the appropriate modulus.
 The endianess of the byte-slice is determined by the implementation.
+For example - In the case of the ED25519 curve the endianess is Little Endianess.